 Medieval Art explores a millennium of European monuments (4th-15th centuries).
 Within a feudal system of Christians, artisans and builders create or react to vigorous church, state, and civic patronage; the continuity, cooptation, and perennial renewal of pagan Roman forms; Germanic migrations, Nordic raids, Islamic and Hungarian incursions; the Crusades and pilgrimages of Christian knights and commoners.
 Medieval works exhibit sustained stylistic developments and erratic formal shifts.
 Monuments of art and architecture make visible the clash and synthesis of Western European and Mediterranean traditions with those of Insular Christianity and the Byzantine East.
+This course fulfills the Fine Arts: Aesthetic Mode of Inquiry of the LSP.
 NOTE: General Honors Course.

-ART 324 - Renaissance Art
+ART 324 - Renaissance Art 3 hours

 Origin, development, and characteristics of Renaissance art.
+This course fulfills the Fine Arts: Aesthetic Mode of Inquiry of the LSP.
 NOTE: General Honors Course.

-ART 325 - 19th Century Art
+ART 325 - Modern Art